itn-trust/itn-did-spec/README.md

 #### Create

-Description: Based on the DID data schema context file and DID method a ITN process anchors a DID and its DID document and delivers it to the requestor.
+Description: Based on the DID data schema context file and DID method an ITN process anchors a DID and its DID document and delivers it to the requestor.
 Constraints: Compliance with the DID data schema and DID method requirements.
 Can only be invoked by the DID controller(s).

 #### Resolve

-Description: Based on the DID data schema context file and DID method a ITN process delivers a DID document in accordance with the W3C DID standard.
+Description: Based on the DID data schema context file and DID method an ITN process delivers a DID document in accordance with the W3C DID standard.
 Constraints: Compliance with the DID data schema context file and DID method requirements.
 Any entity should be able to invoke the process.

 #### Update

-Description: Based on the DID data schema context file and DID method a ITN process creates an updated DID document in accordance with the W3C DID standard.
+Description: Based on the DID data schema context file and DID method an ITN process creates an updated DID document in accordance with the W3C DID standard.
 Constraints: Compliance with the DID data schema context file and DID method requirements.
 Can only be called by the DID controller(s).

 #### Revoke

-Description: Based on the DID data schema context file and DID method a ITN process revokes an existing DID and its DID document in accordance with the W3C DID standard.
+Description: Based on the DID data schema context file and DID method an ITN process revokes an existing DID and its DID document in accordance with the W3C DID standard.
 Constraints: Compliance with the DID data schema context file and DID method.
 Can only be invoked by the DID controller(s).